About Pilot and Demonstration Activities

 - participation, inclusive approaches, and multi-stakeholder representation.

-These themes serve as guideposts to ensure that the PDAs continuously reach to test and demonstrate the value of new ideas in as many aspects of water operations as possible, and do not focus too narrowly on a particular thematic area in the sector or type of project.
+These themes serve as guideposts to ensure that the PDAs continuously reach to test and demonstrate the value of new ideas in as many aspects of water operations as possible, and do not focus too narrowly on a particular thematic area or type of project.

-To date, more than 65 small pilot projects have been implemented and contributed to ADB’s water operations in various ways, such as
+To date, about 70 PDAs have been implemented and contributed to ADB’s water operations in various ways, such as

 - trying out design options during project preparation